 Hung juries relate to jury trials where the jurors cannot agree on a unanimous verdict.
 What ends up happening is a criminal case goes off, the jury listens to all of the evidence.
 They deliberate, and then they come back to the judge and say, judge we can't come up with a verdict – either guilty or not guilty.
 In other words, in criminal cases in Los Angeles you have to have all twelve jurors agree on whatever the verdict is.
 So, if they can't agree then at some point the judge can declare a hung jury.

 At that point, the judge will declare a mistrial – he declares a hung jury and then the jurors will be excused.
 Then it will be up to the prosecutors whether they want to re-try that case.
 In other words, just because there is a hung jury doesn't mean the case goes away.

 Even if the prosecutors want to re-try after a hung jury in Los Angeles, if a judge feels there is not enough evidence and it's probably going to result in a hung jury again, then the judge can dismiss the case on their own.
 So, there's a motion that the defense can file if the prosecutors decide to go forward after a hung jury and ask the judge to dismiss the case.

 In other words, if it's a murder case, it's highly unlikely that a judge is going to dismiss a murder case.
 They're going to let the prosecutors do that.
 If the prosecutors don't want to do that, then they can re-try the case again, expend the money, time, resources, in order to try to get the conviction on the case.

-The jurors will usually point that out and let you know what they believe the issues are in the case, and a lot of times you can fix those issues as a defense attorney and then come at it through a different way – either through investigation or different angles as far as cross-examining witnesses or presenting your own evidence and you can fix whatever problems there are from a defense standpoint and try to get that not-guilty verdict.
+The jurors will usually point that out and let you know what they believe the issues are in the case, and a lot of times you can fix those issues as a criminal defense attorney and then come at it through a different way – either through investigation or different angles as far as cross-examining witnesses or presenting your own evidence and you can fix whatever problems there are from a defense standpoint and try to get that not-guilty verdict.

 They will ask witnesses different questions, getting different witnesses – taking a whole different approach on how they present the evidence in the case.
 So, both sides can do that if a case gets re-tried.
 Like I said, if it ends up in a hung jury again, it's the same process.
 The prosecutors decide whether they want to re-do the case and then the judge will make a decision on whether or not the hung jury results in a dismissal.

 For more information on Hung Jury In Los Angeles Criminal Case, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (213) 374-3952 today.
+Get the information and legal answers you are seeking by calling (213) 542-0979 today.